Updated: Jan 11

 NOTE 1: Aswaganda is in Himalayan Long Life Botanicals Super Superfood Greens 8% by volume, in Super Superfood Reds 4 % by volume, and in Super Superfood Gold it is 6% by volume.

-NOTE 2: While these above are amazing reports, our super superfoods do not include high volumes of ashwaganda.
-If you are ill, please go to a physician.
-If on the other hand, you want good health by a cross selection of good nutrition, with an associated long life, our super superfoods are available for you.
+NOTE 2: While these above are very interesting reports, our super superfoods do not include high volumes of ashwaganda.
+If you are ill, or have symptoms of illness, please, please go to a physician.

 Ayati Z, Sarris J, Chang D, Emami SA, Rahimi R.Phytother Res.
 2020 Mar 2. doi: 10.1002/ptr.6656.
 [Epub ahead of print] Review.